mongodb/django-mongodb-backend/docs/source/howto/queryable-encryption.rst

         ),
     }

-You are now ready to :doc:`develop with Queryable Encryption
+You are now ready to :doc:`start developing applications
-</topics/queryable-encryption>` in Django MongoDB Backend!
+</topics/queryable-encryption>` with Queryable Encryption!